SvenMichaelKlose/tunix/README.md

 A: Process ID.
 ```

-Loads a program and runs it independently from the invoking task.
+Loads a program and runs it independently of the invoking task.

 #### "fork" – Create child process.
 #### "control" – Stop or resume a process.